 “If you ever talk to Ric Flair, ask him who his favorite fight was,” Brian Blair gloats.

 “I said, ‘Who’s your girl, Matt?
 I’m not messing with your girl.
 If I am, I don’t know who it is.
 I mean, tell me who it is.’
-And I said, ‘You need to calm down and just go have a drink and realize that I’m not messing with your girl.
-If your girl wants to come up and say I messed with her in front of you, I apologize, but I don’t think that’s the case.’”
+And I said, ‘You need to calm down, have a drink, and realize that I’m not messing with your girl.
+If your girl wants to come up and say I messed with her in front of you, I apologize, but I don’t think that’s the case.'”

 Things between Matt Borne and Brian Blair escalated from there.

-Despite the unmerciful assault and walking away bloodied up with half a lip, Matt Borne was relentless and would return to battle with Brian Blair not once but 3 times more.
+Despite the unmerciful assault and walking away bloodied up with half a lip, Matt Borne was relentless and would return to battle with Brian Blair not once but three times more.

 “Afterward,” Blair recounts, “I’m sitting there having a drink with the guys, Flair’s going crazy talking about that, ‘Golly, and we thought Matt Borne was a tough guy!’
-And as we’re talking about him he comes back and jumps on me again!
-This went on 3 times.
+And as we’re talking about him, he comes back and jumps on me again!
+This went on three times.

 “He was a tough guy because he took a heck of a beating, man.
 I swear, he took a heck of a beating, and he would not stop.

-“After that, I got up one more time, hit him about 3 more times, down he was, and I left.
+“After that, I got up one more time, hit him about three more times, down he was, and I left.
 And that was it.”